 Paid artist mentorship with Curious

-Curious (Leslie Hill and Helen Paris) warmly invite emerging artists to apply for a paid mentorship to work on Wild Longings and Uproot, a new performance and workshop project for 2019.
+Curious (Leslie Hill and Helen Paris) warmly invite emerging London and Norfolk-based artists to apply for a paid mentorship to work on Wild Longings and Uproot, a new performance and workshop project for 2019.
+The fee will be £1000.

 Wild Longings is a new performance for gardens and Uproot is a creative community workshop, both of which celebrate survival, diversity and interconnectivity in this current moment of upheaval and change.
 In Uproot and Wild Longings, Curious employ rooting and uprooting as metaphors for personal and botanical stories at a time when 65 million people are displaced worldwide.